 - Drinking the last healing potion instead of offering it to another party member that you don’t like.

-- Following the person who spilled their drink on you when they leave the bar and beating them up in an alley.
+- Following the person who spilt their drink on you when they leave the bar and beating them up in an alley.

-- Running away from a fight and leaving the rest of your party to die.
+- Running away from an encounter and leaving the rest of your party.

 - Taking an arrow for an ally in your party because they are critical to your plans.

-- Accepting a bribe to let bandits into the property you were protecting.
+- Accepting money to let bandits into the property you were protecting.

-- Enjoying torturing a government official to find out information.
+- Enjoying hurting a government official to find out information.

-- Poisoning everyone at a party because they bullied you at school.
+- Poisoning everyone at a party because they were mean to you at school.

-- Cheating at a game of Dragonchess so you win all the gold in the pot.
+- Fixing a game of Dragonchess so you win all the gold in the pot.

-- Manipulating a gang of teenagers into looting a storehouse for you.
+- Manipulating a group of teenagers into looting a storehouse for you.

 Actions not aligned with a Neutral Evil character

 - Offering a fair price for an item in a shop when you don’t need to be on good terms with the owner.

 - Defending civilians when the odds are against you.

 - Giving all your gold to beggars when there’s nothing in it for you.

 - Trying to talk down a group of bandits who ambushed you on the road at night.